Universal CDN (UCDN) is a content delivery network (CDN) owned by XBT Holding, a group which includes companies like Webzilla, Root and Servers.com.

 You're able to redirect various HTTP errors – 402, 403, 404, 405, 500, 502 – to their own custom URL.

-Other settings include defining the cache expiry time, setting a custom origin protocol or choosing to use SSL via free shared SSL or your own certificate.
+Other settings include defining the cache expiry time, setting a custom origin protocol or choosing to use SSL via free shared SSL, private Let's Encrypt or your own certificate.
+While that's good news, you don't always get the control you'll see with other providers.
+Once a Let's Encrypt certificate is installed, for instance, you can't remove or disable it from the dashboard - you must ask support to do this for you.

 Elsewhere, a 'Purge Files' tool enables removing specific files from the cache.
 Conveniently (and unusually), you're able to upload a text file with a list of URLs to be invalidated.